AlexxIT/go2rtc/README.md

 **Q. What's the difference between go2rtc, WebRTC Camera and RTSPtoWebRTC?**

 **go2rtc** is a new version of the server-side [WebRTC Camera](https://github.com/AlexxIT/WebRTC) integration, completely rewritten from scratch, with a number of fixes and a huge number of new features.
-It is compatible with native Home Assistant [RTSPtoWebRTC](https://www.home-assistant.io/integrations/rtsp_to_webrtc/) integration.
-So you [can use](#module-hass) default lovelace Picture Entity or Picture Glance.
+It is compatible with native Home Assistant [RTSPtoWebRTC](https://www.home-assistant.io/integrations/rtsp_to_webrtc/) integration so you [can use](#module-home-assistant) the default Picture Entity or Picture Glance cards, although they don't support 2-way audio.

-**Q. Should I use go2rtc addon or WebRTC Camera integration?**
+**Q. Should I use go2rtc add-on or WebRTC Camera integration?**

 **go2rtc** is more than just viewing your stream online with WebRTC/MSE/HLS/etc. You can use it all the time for your various tasks.
-But every time the Hass is rebooted - all integrations are also rebooted.
+But every time the Home Assistant is rebooted - all integrations are also rebooted.
 So your streams may be interrupted if you use them in additional tasks.

 Basic users can use **WebRTC Camera** integration.
-Advanced users can use go2rtc addon or Frigate 12+ addon.
+Advanced users can use go2rtc add-on or Frigate add-on.

-**Q. Which RTSP link should I use inside Hass?**
+**Q. Which RTSP link should I use inside Home Assistant?**

 You can use direct link to your cameras there (as you always do). **go2rtc** support zero-config feature.
 You may leave `streams` config section empty.
-And your streams will be created on the fly on first start from Hass.
+And your streams will be created on the fly on first start from Home Assistant.
 And your cameras will have multiple connections.
-Some from Hass directly and one from **go2rtc**.
+Some from Home Assistant directly and one from **go2rtc**.

-Also you can specify your streams in **go2rtc** [config file](#configuration) and use RTSP links to this addon.
+Also you can specify your streams in **go2rtc** [config file](#configuration) and use RTSP links to this add-on.
 With additional features: multi-source [codecs negotiation](#codecs-negotiation) or FFmpeg [transcoding](#source-ffmpeg) for unsupported codecs.
 Or use them as source for Frigate.
 And your cameras will have one connection from **go2rtc**.
-And **go2rtc** will have multiple connection - some from Hass via RTSP protocol, some from your browser via WebRTC/MSE/HLS protocols.
+And **go2rtc** will have multiple connection - some from Home Assistant via RTSP protocol, some from your browser via WebRTC/MSE/HLS protocols.

 Use any config what you like.

-**Q. What about lovelace card with support 2-way audio?**
+**Q. What about a Home Assistant card with 2-way audio support?**

-At this moment I am focused on improving stability and adding new features to **go2rtc**.
-Maybe someone could write such a card themselves.
-It's not difficult, I have [some sketches](https://github.com/AlexxIT/go2rtc/blob/master/www/webrtc.html).
+No built-in card supports 2-way audio as of now in Home Assistant, but you can use [WebRTC Camera](https://github.com/AlexxIT/WebRTC/) or [Advanced Camera Card](https://github.com/dermotduffy/advanced-camera-card).